theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 **Tables as input parameters:**<br>
 - Items set to *Supplied by Caller* become available as parameters in the request body of the service and can be filled at runtime.
 - Items that are left on *Default (defined in SAP)* use the default values from SAP.
+- Items set to *Constant* use the value that is entered in the **Value** field.

 **Tables as output parameters**<br>
 - To add an item to the output of the Function Module / BAPI, mark the checkbox on the right.<br>
+Optional: you can change the name of the output parameter.

 ![BAPI table](/img/content/yunio/BAPI-table.png){:class="img-responsive"}

 *****